Welcome to today's edition of the Rush 24-7 podcast.

 That's why we don't have nuclear power here.

-And I might also say you could the third member or the fourth member of the four horsemen of the energy apocalypse up for grabs.
+And I might also say you could, the third member or the fourth member of the four horsemen of the energy apocalypse, up for grabs.

-You could throw John Muir in there, founded the Sierra Club, but I rather would put Al Gore in there.
+You could throw John Muir in there, founded the Sierra Club.

 I would rather make Al Gore the fourth member of the Four Horsemen of the Energy Apocalypse.

-The average temperature in the next 100 years will go up one degree or go down one degree.
+This is the man who warned us the average temperature in the next 100 years will go up one degree or go down one degree.

 This is a man who broke the tie vote on ethanol that has seen rising food prices, food shortages.

-We gotta roll it back.
+We got to roll it back.

-We have to we have to do so.
+We have to do so.

 We have to freeze current levels that require ethanol and gasoline.

-This is an unintended consequence exactly right.
+This is an unintended consequence.

 Unintended consequences always are what we end up when liberals prevail in their policy ideas.